marekhudyma/marekhudyma.github.io/_posts/2018-12-01-integration-tests-with-testcontainers.md

 ```

 # Disadvantages of testcontainer library
-TestContainers supports docker_compose file, but only version 2.0, while docker_compose current version is 3.6.
+TestContainers support docker_compose file, but only version 2.0; while the docker_compose current version is 3.6.

 # Alternative solutions
 I liked TestContainers library.
 Personally I find `http://testcompose.com` library more interesting.
-Main advantage is that it simply runs docker_compose file and reduce boilerplate code.
+The main advantage is that it simply runs docker_compose file and reduces boilerplate code.

 # Code example
 You can find examples of usages in my github project: `https://github.com/marekhudyma/testcontainers/`